stringparser/runtime/docs/runtime-api.md

 - [async-done](http://github.com/phated/async-done) which is mainly used to trap errors in a domain and resolve completion for the usual async constructs we have today: _Streams_, _Promises_ and _Observables_. _Callbacks_ are handled separately.

 `app.stack` returns a function so it can be composed.

+This method is the main entry point for the [Stack API][t-stack-api].
+Go to that document for details about it.

 ## runtime.get
 > gives an object matching the given path, cloning it by default